False breakouts frustrate many new traders. Pros know they are a part of trading and a huge opportunity. Here’s how to use them to your advantage.

 The trader would then assess their outlook, consider the reward:risk of the trade, and determine if switching to a short position makes sense.
 It may, or it may not.

 Below is another example.
-The GBPUSD had been chopping around.
+The GBPUSD had been chopping around in a range.
 It moves above the prior swing highs then collapses.
 Another false breakout occurs at the bottom of the range.
 The price drops below the prior low, but then quickly rallies back to the upside.
 Such moves can create huge profit opportunities.

 For more day trading strategies and ways to capitalize on common intra-day patterns, check out the EURUSD Day Trading Course.